pshah116/Triple-Ten-Projects/Zomato/README.md

 ## Project Background

-This project explores customer and sales behavior using transactional data from a restaurant or food delivery business.
+This project explores customer and sales behavior using transactional data from Zomato a food delivery business.
 The goal was to create a set of interactive Power BI dashboards that provide meaningful insights into customer demographics, income segmentation, cuisine preferences, sales trends, and restaurant performance.
-By analyzing this data, the project aims to support data-driven decision-making in areas such as marketing strategy, customer targeting, product positioning, and sales growth opportunities.
+By analyzing this data, the project aimed to support data-driven decision-making in areas such as marketing strategy, customer targeting, product positioning, and sales growth opportunities.

 The dashboards are broken into four key analytical areas: